 Sections are organized within ESA’s membership to promote interaction among those with similar research and discipline interests.
 Sections organize activities and facilitate communication among their members.

 Links to section websites and social media are provided at the end of each paragraph.
 The section name links to history information, if available.
-With ESA’s Centennial approaching in 2015, the Historical Records Committee strongly encourages all sections to research and publish their history.
+With ESA’s Centennial in 2015, the Historical Records Committee strongly encourages all sections to research and publish their history.
 We are happy to help—please let us hear from you!

 - The Agroecology Section was formed in 2000 to promote an understanding of the importance of the application of ecological concepts and principles to the design and management of sustainable agroecosystems.